wp-plugins/si-contact-form/readme.txt

 == Changelog ==

+= 1.6.8 =
+- (22 Sep 2009) - Fix, some sites reported a image path problem.
+(I think it is correct now).

 = 1.6.7 =
 - (22 Sep 2009) - Fix, some sites reported a path problem with "Blog address" is different domain than "WordPress address".
 - Added setting to enable upper case alphabet correction.